pushfirst/reactifying/README.md

 # react-orgasm
+My react playground.
-When code and creativity collide  this is where components come alive, states flow like emotions, and re-renders feel euphoric.
+This is where components come alive, states flow like emotions, and re-renders feel euphoric.